mui/material-ui/docs/pages/blog/docs-restructure-2022.md

 That's why we're excited to announce that we are shipping a major upgrade to our documentation, to make it easier than ever to find exactly what you need—no matter which MUI products you're working with.

-## Wait... what MUI products are you talking about?
+## Wait… what MUI products are you talking about?

 We currently offer two main product lines: